 The eye will be covered with a patch after scleral buckling and vitrectomy, but

-not after laser surgery or cryotherapy.
-Whether a hospital stay is required will depend
+not after laser surgery or an injection.
+Whether a hospital stay is needed depends

-on a child's medical condition and age at the time of surgery.
+on the child's medical condition and age at the time of surgery.

 What Else Should I Know?

-If a hospital stay isn't necessary, you can take your child home about an hour
+If a hospital stay isn't needed, you can take your child home about an hour

+after

-after the procedure.
+the procedure.
 Follow-up care for ROP surgery includes giving your child eye

+drops

-drops (to prevent infection) for at least a week.
+(to prevent infection and/or inflammation) for at least a week.

 To make sure the eyes heal properly and that ROP hasn't returned, the ophthalmologist

 will schedule follow-up eye exams.
-These are usually every 1–2 weeks.
+These usually happen every 1–2 weeks.
 For scleral

 buckling, the ophthalmologist must examine the buckle every 6 months to account for